Yomag84/PHP-FFMpeg-laravel/README.md

     ->save();
 ```

-This code takes 4 input videos, then the negates the first video, stores result in `[v0negate]` stream, detects edges in the second video, stores result in `[v1edgedetect]` stream, horizontally flips the third video, stores result in `[v2hflip]` stream, vertically flips the fourth video, stores result in `[v3vflip]` stream, then takes this 4 generated streams ans combine them in one 2x2 collage video.
+This code takes 4 input videos, then negates the first video, stores the result in the `[v0negate]` stream, detects edges in the second video, stores the result in `[v1edgedetect]` stream, horizontally flips the third video, stores result in `[v2hflip]` stream, vertically flips the fourth video, stores result in `[v3vflip]` stream, then takes this 4 generated streams and combine them in one 2x2 collage video.
-Then saves audios from the original videos into the 4 different formats and saves the generated collage video into the separate file.
+Then saves audio from the original videos into 4 different formats and saves the generated collage video into a separate file.

-As you can see, you can take multiple input sources, perform the complicated processing for them and produce multiple output files in the same time, in the one ffmpeg command.
+As you can see, you can take multiple input sources, perform the complicated processing for them, and produce multiple output files in the same time, in the one ffmpeg command.

 #### Just give me a map!
 You do not have to use `-filter_complex`.
-You can use only `-map` options.
+You can use only the `-map` options.
 For example, just extract the audio from the video:

 ```php
 $advancedMedia = $ffmpeg->openAdvanced(array('video.mp4'));